-As of June 30, 2016 and 2015, included in other liabilities is an employee compensated absences accrual of \$4,489,963 and \$4,438,451, respectively (note 14).
+As of June 30, 2017 and 2016, included in other liabilities is an employee compensated absences accrual of \$4.703.575 and \$4.489.963, respectively, (note 15).

-(13) Other Post-Employment Benefits
+(14) Other Post-Employment Benefits

 At the sole discretion of the Authority, eligible employees may participate in the Virginia Housing Development Authority Retiree Health Care Plan (RHC Plan), a single-employer defined benefit plan.
 The Authority administers the RHC Plan through the Virginia Housing Development Authority Retiree Health Care Plan Trust (RHC Trust), an irrevocable trust to be used solely for providing benefits to eligible participants in the RHC Plan.
 Assets of the RHC Trust are irrevocable and legally protected from creditors and dedicated to providing post-employment reimbursement of eligible medical and dental expenses to current and eligible future retirees and their spouses in accordance with the terms of the RHC Plan.
 Employer contributions are recorded in the year in which they are earned and become measurable.
 Investments are reported at fair value and are based on published prices and quotations.
+The RHC Plan does not issue stand-alone financial reports.

 Effective January 1, 2006, eligible retirees must be at least 55 years of age with 15 years of service, (or at least 55 years of age with 10 years of service if employed by the Authority prior to such date).
 RHC Plan participants receive an annual benefit based on age and years of service at retirement and based on a matrix, updated annually for cost-of-living plus 2% not to exceed 150% of the annual premium for preferred provider organization medical plan offered that year if the participant is under age 65 or not to exceed 75% of the annual premium if the participant is age 65 or over.
 The annual benefit may be used to pay for health insurance purchased through the Authority's group plan or elsewhere, and for other eligible medical and dental expenses.
-For the year ended June 30, 2016, there were approximately 146 participating retirees and spouses and 315 active employees earning service credits in the RHC Plan.
+For the year ended June 30, 2017, there were approximately 103 participating retirees and spouses and 336 active employees earning service credits in the RHC Plan.

-The Authority currently contributes amounts to the RHC Trust sufficient to fully fund the annual required contribution (ARC), an actuarially determined rate in accordance with GAAP.
+Under the RHC Plan, the plan members are not required to contribute to the plan.
+The RHC Plan is fully funded by the Authority as a benefit to the eligible participants.
+Each year, the Authority contributes amounts to the RHC Trust sufficient to fully fund the annual required contribution (ARC), an actuarially determined rate in accordance with GAAP.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover normal costs each year plus an amortized amount of unfunded actuarial liabilities (or fund excess) over a period not to exceed thirty years.
-The ARC for the fiscal year ended June 30, 2016 of \$447,787 is approximately 1.56% of covered payroll.
+The ARC for the fiscal year ended June 30, 2017 of \$428.524 is approximately 1.40% of covered payroll.